CuriousOne23/WhenMathPrays/docs/gamma_self_defense.md

 Relationship dynamics can be modeled as a **low-dimensional dynamical system** where:
 1. Observable behavior (proximity-seeking, affective states) maps to **trajectories** in a 2D psychological space
 2. These trajectories evolve according to **ordinary differential equations** (damped oscillator dynamics)
-3. Long-term outcomes correspond to **attractor basins** in this space
+3. Long-term outcomes cluster in distinct **quadrant regions** of this space
-4. The system exhibits **emergent structure** (basin topology) that matches empirically observed outcome distributions
+4. When calibrated, the **GRP formula produces quadrant distributions** that closely align with prevalence rates documented in empirical literature

 **What We Do NOT Claim:**
 - That specific parameter values are known (they are currently calibrated/tuned to match observed distributions)